shmir/PyIxNetwork/README.txt

 	- Statistics - subscribe, read views, unsubscribe
 	- Save configuration and results
 	- Disconnect
+The package also support Add/Remove objects so it supports the following test case:
+	Build configuration -> Start/Stop traffic -> Get statistics.
+But this is less documented at this version.

 TestCenter and IxNetwork:
 IxNetwork package and TestCenter extend the same base classes from TrafficGenerator.